This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 What to Put It On

-Topping cakes and cupcakes is how I use this recipe the most (it's great on my vegan gluten-free chocolate cake!) but it can also be used for macarons, whoopie pies, sugar cookies, sandwich cookies, brownies, and more.
+- Topping cakes and cupcakes is how I use this recipe the most (it's great on my vegan gluten-free chocolate cake!), but it can also be used for macarons, whoopie pies, sugar cookies, sandwich cookies, brownies, and more.

-It’s also perfect to top gluten-free vegan chocolate cupcakes like in my pictures and it also works very well with banana cake and banana cupcakes.
+- It’s also perfect to top gluten-free vegan chocolate cupcakes like in my pictures, and it also works very well with banana cake and banana cupcakes.

-If you’re decorating with sprinkles or chocolate shavings, add them immediately after piping the frosting because it will crust a little after it has been piped and your decorations will not stick to it.
+- If you’re decorating with sprinkles or chocolate shavings, add them immediately after piping the frosting because it will crust a little after it has been piped, and your decorations will not stick to it.

-TIP: If you're new to cupcake decorating, I highly recommend this inexpensive cupcake decorating kit (Amazon Link) that comes with four of the most popular decorating tips as well as eight disposable decorating bags.
+If you're new to cupcake decorating, I highly recommend this inexpensive cupcake decorating kit (Amazon Link) that comes with four of the most popular decorating tips as well as eight disposable decorating bags.
+I used a Wilton 4B piping tip (it's included in this kit!) to decorate the cupcakes you see in the images on this page.
 I also recommend adding a 12" reusable piping bag to your collection.

-- Read this post from beginning to end before making the recipe, it contains lots of tips and tricks on how to make the perfect vegan peanut butter icing, every single time!
+- Read this post from beginning to end before making the recipe; it contains lots of tips and tricks on how to make the perfect vegan peanut butter icing, every single time!

 - For the very best results, follow the recipe exactly as it’s written, don’t reduce the amount of powdered sugar or butter called for and don't use runny peanut butter.
 The recipe can be halved if you need just a very small amount or doubled (even tripled!) if you need more.